SocraticPhoenix/socraticphoenix.github.io/index.md

 # About Me
 Hi, I'm John-Ryan Dunn (also known as SocraticPhoenix).
-I'm currently a Java software engineer at an insurance company.
+I'm currently a backend Java software engineer.
 My hobby interests in the field include programming language design and occasionally game design.

 ### GitHub Projects